Young Benjamin Franklin

 © History Oasis

-At 17 years old, Franklin embarked on a daring escape to Philadelphia, where he found employment in various printing shops.
+At 17 years old, Franklin escaped to Philadelphia, where he found employment in various printing shops.

-In this city of opportunity, he attracted the attention of Sir William Keith, the Governor of Pennsylvania himself.
+It was here where he attracted the attention of Sir William Keith, the Governor of Pennsylvania at the time.

-The ambitious Keith saw potential in young Franklin and offered to support him in starting his own newspaper.
+The ambitious Keith saw potential in young Franklin.
+He offered to support him in starting his own newspaper.

 THEN HE WENT TO LONDON